noahpolimon/reiter/README.md

 `.sizeHint()` (experimental)
 - Returns a tuple containing a lower bound and upper bound of the length of the remaining items in the iterator.
 A lower bound of value `std.math.maxInt(usize)` or/and an upper bound of value `null` represent an unknown or infinite length.
-- This method, if defined by an implementation, should return correct values.

 `.nth(n)`
 - Advances the iterator by `n`, then returns the next element.
 Returns `null` if the iterator is consumed before `n` is reached.